Buy a Flight

 IV A route where the operating air carrier increases capacity by at least 25%, by means of an increase in the average size of the aircraft, and an increase of the number of weekly flights operated.

-In the circumstances described in I, II and III above, the incentives program shall apply on the basis of the criteria indicated at point A (new air routes), but shall be reduced proportionately to reflect the lower strategic importance of an underserved route in existence on an already stimulated market, in comparison to the launch of a new route.
-In the case of increased capacity, the incentives program shall be based on a value per passenger departing.
+In the circumstances described in I, II and III above, the incentives program shall apply on the basis of the criteria indicated at point A (new air routes) but shall be reduced proportionately to reflect the lower strategic importance of an underserved route in existence on an already stimulated market, in comparison to the launch of a new route.

 C.- Traffic Volumes

-On the subject of incentive programmes, Verona Airport considers fundamental the concept of entrepreneurial initiative and, consequently, shall be entitled to evaluate other types of incentives and co-marketing with air carriers willing to develop schemes for increasing destinations and passenger volumes, which are strategic to the growth and economic sustainability of the airport.
+On the subject of incentive programs, Verona Airport considers fundamental the concept of entrepreneurial initiative and, consequently, shall be entitled to evaluate other types of incentives and co-marketing with air carriers and Tour Operators willing to develop schemes for increasing destinations and passenger volumes, which are strategic to the growth and economic sustainability of the airport.

-The incentives programme offered by Verona Airport shall only be available to the air carrier under the above-indicated conditions and subject to an agreement of the relative flights forming the subject of the incentive.
+The incentives program offered by Verona Airport shall only be available to the air carrier and Tour Operator under the conditions described above and subject to the signing of a specific contract.